All Episodes

 And Reagan, back in those days, before he was governor, was pointing out the increase in malaria caused by the elimination of DDT.

-It was I mean, he was way out in front of that.
+It was, I mean, he was way out in front of that.

 Yep.

-I uh I was in Pittsburgh in 1970 when this book came out.
+And I was in Pittsburgh in 1970.

 Well, it came out when I was in Pittsburgh.